i4ata/UnetSegmentation/README.md

 # UnetSegmentation

 My own implementation of the U-net architecture compared to a pretrained model from PyTorch Segmentation Models.
+The dataset can be found [here](https://github.com/VikramShenoy97/Human-Segmentation-Dataset)

 To train: